zelaneroz/unit-3/Project/readme.md

 The app includes a login & register system to provide an added layer of security by ensuring that only authorized users can access the app and its data.
 It also ensures that the user's data is private and personal to the authorized user, protecting sensitive information such as financial data, personal details, and transaction history.
 The user interface uses a color scheme that only includes colors in the shade of pink, as per request of the client.
 The interface is clear, concise, and attractive, making it easy for users to navigate and use the app.
 The app allows the user to add entries as the expense tracking app's basic functionality.
 In addition, it allows users to edit and delete entries just in case the user inputs an entry wrongly the first time.

-The developer shall use Python, a popular programming language widely used in the development of web applications, scientific computing, and data analysis[1].
+The developer shall use Python, a popular programming language widely used in the development of web applications, scientific computing, and data analysis.
 The developer chose Python as it is a versatile language that is easy to learn and has a large community of developers who contribute to its development.
 Along with Python is kivyMD, a Python-based library use for developing user interfaces.
 The developer chose kivyMD because it is open source and it is a popular choice for app development among the Python developers community, due to its apparent simplicity, flexibility, and scalability. kivyMD provides a wide range of widgets, animations, and effects, making it easy to develop attractive and responsive user interfaces[2].
 Lastly, SQLite is chosen for the application's database management system due to its simplicity, reliability, and portability.
 SQLite offers a lightweight database management system and can be integrated with Python.
 SQLite is also scalable, meaning it can handle large amounts of data and is suitable for developing an expense tracking app.
 It is self-contained thus a separate server is not required.

 In summary, the proposed solution is an expense tracking app that is necessary for people who want to stay on top of their finances.
 The app includes a login system, a database management system, a user interface, expense tracking, encryption, and personalization.
 Python, kivyMD, and SQLite are the best choices for developing the app because of their simplicity, flexibility, and reliability.